Delta456/box-cli-maker/README.md

 It uses [mattn/go-runewidth](https://github.com/mattn/go-runewidth) for Unicode and Emoji support though there are some limitations:

 - `Windows Terminal` and `Windows SubSystem Linux` are the only know terminals which can render Unicode and Emojis properly on Windows.
-- Marathi Text only works on very few Terminals as less support it.
+- Indic Text only works on very few Terminals as less support it.
-- It is recommended not to use Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it) because they use a font that only has ASCII support and other Character Set is used which becomes problematic for finding the length as the font changes during runtime.
+- It is recommended not to use Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), CI/CDs because they use a font that only has ASCII support and other Character Set is used which becomes problematic for finding the length as the font changes during runtime.
 - Change your font which supports Unicode and Emojis else the right vertical alignment will break.

+#### Terminal Color Dectection

+It is possible to round off true color provided to 8 bit or 16 bit according to your terminal's maximum capacity.

+If you think that the module can't detect your terminal's color capacity then you must set `COLORTERM` to `truecolor` or `24bit`.

 ### Acknowledgements